Social Justice Council

 - Acceptance of Make It Happen funds requires the applicant to complete a reporting form within 30 days of the use of the funds.

-Our Social Justice Coordinating Council is proactively preparing to do our part to help those who may need some financial assistance as part of the COVID-19 fallout.
+Our Social Justice Coordinating Council is actively doing our part to help those who may need some financial assistance.
 We are encouraging our members to consider contributing to various organizations that are in line with our mission.
-The stimulus/relief checks are coming and many individual and families are in great need of them.
-If you or your family do not need all or some of this money you might consider donating some of this money to the church.
+Many in our area are facing financial hardships right now.
+Please consider donating today to help others in our congregation and in our community.
 You can designate which fund or group you would like your donation to by noting it on your check.
 By contributing to our ministerial discretionary fund, sometimes called our “sharing fund,” our church can offer some immediate assistance to those in need.
 We also suggest giving to vital relief organizations that we have supported in the past, including NAMI, Transitions, Jewels, and the Spokane Immigration Rights Coalition.
 Thank you for your consideration.

 Provides funds for immediate assistance to church members and others who are in need.

 Grants from the UUCS “Make It Happen Fund” support social justice outreach projects that involve church members working directly in the larger community.

 A gift to the UUCS Endowment Fund provides support not for a year, or a generation, but in perpetuity – helping ensure our liberal religious impact continues in the Spokane community.

 People may also designate donations to the following organizations which have been supported by our church in special collection.